daoran/proto/README.rst

 -----

-For convenience there is a ``Makefile`` that automates the installation of dependencies and building of ``xyz``.
-To install dependencies, build and test ``xyz`` simply issue the following commands:
+For convenience there is a ``Makefile`` that automates the installation of dependencies and building of ``cartesian``.
+To install dependencies, build and test ``cartesian`` simply issue the following commands:

 .. code-block::

+  make all
-  make third_party
+  make deps
-  make install
+  make release
-  make tests
+  make debug

-alternatively just type ``make help`` to bring up other make targets.
+alternatively just type ``make help`` to bring up info on make targets.

 License